How to brew tea

 Iced Tea

-Any tea type will work for iced tea, but black tea is most commonly used to make that perfect glass of southern-style iced tea.
+Any tea type will work for iced tea, but black tea is most commonly used to make that perfect glass of Southern-style iced tea.

-1. Use double the amount of loose tea or number of tea bags to make a strong pot of tea.
+1. Use double the amount of loose tea or a number of tea bags to make a strong pot of tea.

 2. Allow the strong tea to cool slightly, then dilute with cool water to your desired strength.